 Located in Tallulah Falls, Georgia, Tallulah Gorge State Park is home to one of the most gorge-ous canyons in the eastern United States!
-Just 2.5 hours from Atlanta, this was a must-do for our Year of Georgia State Parks.
-And yes, I have been using that pun a lot.
+Just under 2 hours from Atlanta, this is a must-see Georgia State Park.

 Tallulah Gorge State Park